-CATTLE MANAGEMENT OPERATIONS ARE THE SINGLE-MOST IMPORTANT FACTOR THAT EFFECT DEER AND MOST OTHER WILDLIFE POPULATIONS IN THE GULF PRAIRIES AND MARSHES ECOLOGICAL REGION.
-Stock cattle at the NRCS (formerly SCS) recommended rate and where possible, rotate cattle in one herd through 3 - 10 pastures, letting pastures rest for at least as long as they are grazed.
+CATTLE MANAGEMENT OPERATIONS ARE THE SINGLE-MOST IMPORTANT FACTOR THAT EFFECT DEER AND MOST OTHER WILDLIFE POPULATIONS IN THE POST OAK SAVANNAH AND MOST OF THE BLACKLAND PRAIRIE.
+Stock cattle at the NRCS (formerly SCS) recommended rate.
+Moderate to light stocking rates for well-managed pastures in this area are generally: one animal unit (cow with calf) per 8 - 15 acres on native grass; 3 - 6 acres on tame pasture; 50 - 75 acres on wooded Where possible, rotate cattle in one herd through 3 - 10 pastures, letting pastures rest for at least as long as they are grazed.
 Rotate cattle out of wooded tracts wherever possible beginning in late August (when berries on American beautyberry begin to ripen) on through February - and/or - begin fencing off woods, especially bottomland areas to exclude cattle during this same fall/winter period.
 This practice will prevent cattle from competing with deer for browse and forbs - American beautyberry, greenbriar, elm, hackberry, yaupon, rattanvine, grape, tickseed clover, etc. - that deer normally require for healthy maintenance and growth.
 Also, fence off or exclude one or more acres of native pasture in scattered locations to provide tall grasses and weeds for fawn nursery areas and quail/turkey nesting areas.

-These fences can be constructed of only 3-strand barbwire to discourage access by cattle.
+Fences can be constructed of only 3-strand barbwire to discourage access by cattle.
 The bottom wire (this can be a smooth wire) should be at least 18 inches above the ground to permit deer easy travel under the fence instead of having to jump over.
 Top wires should be at least 12 inches apart.

-A single electric wire fence 30 inches above the ground is also usually enough to discourage cattle access, but permit deer easy access.
+A single electric wire fence 30 inches above the ground is also usually enough to discourage cattle, but permit deer easy access.
 Cost of electric fencing, using a solar charger- powered battery, is about one-third cost of barbed wire fencing.